Luzhniki Stadium: Concerts and other events

-August/September 2023 — Mylène Farmer Nevermore 2023 international stadium tour.

 Notable events

 When the Luzhniki Stadium hosted the final game of the 1957 Ice Hockey World Championship between Sweden and the Soviet Union, it was attended by a crowd of 55,000 and set a new world record at the time.
 On 23 May 1963, Fidel Castro made a historic speech in Luzhniki Stadium during his record 38-day visit to the Soviet Union.

 New Japan Pro-Wrestling, the Japanese professional wrestling promotion, ran a show in 1989.
 Luzhniki Stadium also makes an appearance in the Russian supernatural thriller film Night Watch (Ночной дозор, Nochnoy Dozor), during the power shut-down scene when the power station goes into overload.
 The stadium is seen with a match taking place, and then the lights go out.

 In 2008, Manchester United beat Chelsea on penalties after a 1–1 draw to win their third European Cup.
 This was United's third appearance in the final, and Chelsea's first.

 On 18 March 2022, Russian president Vladimir Putin held a rally at the stadium marking the eighth anniversary of the annexation of Crimea by the Russian Federation and to draw support for Russia's invasion of Ukraine.
 It was attended by approximately 200,000 supporters, according to police, with media reports suggesting that state employees were bussed to the rally while others were paid or forced to attend.